gaetanserre/GAiA/README.md

 GAiA depends on [ONNX](https://github.com/microsoft/onnxruntime) which is an awesome library for inferring and even training artificial intelligence model.
-ONNX support many framework such as CUDA or TensoRT.
+ONNX support many framework such as CUDA or TensorRT.
 You need to put the ONNX libraries file in `Engine/lib` and modify the last lines of the `CMakeLists.txt` accordingly.

 Then,